rust-lang/reference/src/inline-assembly.md

 ### Directives Support

-Inline assembly supports a subset of the directives supported by both GNU AS and LLVM's internal assembler, given as follows.
+Inline ASM supports a subset of the directives supported by both GNU AS and LLVM's internal assembler, given as follows.
 The result of using other directives is assembler-specific (and may cause an error, or may be accepted as-is).

-If inline assembly includes any "stateful" directive that modifies how subsequent assembly is processed, the block must undo the effects of any such directives before the inline assembly ends.

 The following directives are guaranteed to be supported by the assembler: